proplot-dev/proplot/docs/tutorial1.rst

 .. image:: tutorial/tutorial_9_0.svg

-The axes_grid container
+The axes grid container
 -----------------------

-The `~proplot.subplots.axes_grid` container returned by `~proplot.subplots.subplots` supports 2D indexing, and slicing it returns an `~proplot.subplots.axes_grid` of the selected axes.
-This is used below to call axes methods on multiple axes at once.
-If your subplots do not fit on a nice 2D grid, simply use 1D indexing.
+Axes returned by `~proplot.subplots.subplots` are stored in the special `~proplot.subplots.axes_grid` container.
+This container lets you call any method on multiple axes *simultaneously*.
+It also supports 2D indexing, and slicing it returns an `~proplot.subplots.axes_grid` of the selected axes.
+In the below example, `~proplot.subplots.axes_grid` is used to call :ref:`The format command` on several axes at once.
+1D indexing is also acceptable, in case your subplots do not fit on a simple 2D grid.

 .. code:: ipython3